 My toilet sounds like it is constantly running.
 What do I do to fix it?

 It just depends on what's going on.

 - If you've even opened your toilet tank, you've probably seen a metal or plastic ball resting on the top of the water.
-This is called the float, and it governs how high the toilet fills.
+This is called the float, which governs how high the toilet fills.
 If the float is cracked, water will seep inside, and the ball won't sit above the water.
 As a result, the toilet can overfill, and water can leak into the overflow tube, creating an endless cycle of filling and draining that will wreak havoc on your water bill.
-Sometimes, fixing the float involves bending the metal arm attached to it, so the float sits on top of the water - be careful not to snap it!
-In newer toilets, the float rides up and down in a plastic tube.
+Sometimes, fixing the float involves bending the attached metal arm so the float sits on top of the water - be careful not to snap it!
+The float rides up and down in a plastic tube in newer toilets.
 While these are generally more durable than the float arms, occasionally, the ball gets stuck on grit or debris and may need to be moved a few times manually to remove the obstacle.

 - If that's still not the case, you probably have a leaky flushing valve.
 The flushing valve is located at the bottom of the tank and is generally pretty easy to replace - pop it off and put a new one in.

 How can I tell if I have a gas leak?

 Your appliance may have a leak if you can smell gas.
 Signs that your gas appliance is working correctly and needs checking include burning with a yellow or orange flame or the pilot light keeps going out.

 What are some of the biggest continuous hot water systems offered over conventional heaters?

 One benefit of continuous hot water systems is that they never run out of hot water, unlike conventional water heaters!